JoaresMiranda/how_much/README.md

-# how_much
+# How much?

-Convert prices for Brazilian real
+The real price of the things

+## Build with

+- TailwindCSS
+- Javascript Vanilla